You’re Never Too Old to Start Rock Climbing

 The old adage “age is but a number” is extraordinarily true in the climbing community.

-Rock climbing is easily adapted to allow older individuals to participate in the sport, most usually to the benefit of their fitness and longevity.
+Rock climbing is easily adaptable to allow older individuals to participate in the sport, benefiting their fitness and longevity.
 Contrary to popular belief, climbing is something that can be enjoyed by individuals of all levels of strength and athleticism; therefore, the fear that an individual is not capable of rock climbing is largely unfounded.
 There are also a number of physical, psychological, and emotional benefits associated with rock climbing – especially for older individuals.

 Generally, the climbing community is composed of an extremely supportive group of individuals that embrace newcomers.
 At any particular climbing area, you might meet individuals from all over the world, and as diverse as they might be, each will share their love of adventure and nature.
-Oftentimes, perfect strangers shout encouragement at one another on rock climbs, urging each other on to reach the top of their chosen climbing route.
+Oftentimes, perfect strangers cheer on one another on rock climbs, encouraging each other to reach the top of their chosen route.

 For individuals that have been nature lovers their entire life, climbing is a new perspective on exploring and experiencing the mountains.
 Further, it’s a wonderful excuse to get outside on a nice day to enjoy some fresh air and sunshine.
 Climbing can be physically tough (depending on your skill and the route you choose), but rock climbing can also be about hanging out on a ledge somewhere enjoying the view.